-When life has shattered with loss, grief journaling provides a meaningful way to process grief.
-Days into my own grief, I picked up a half-used journal from my husband’s bedside table, turned to a new page and began to spill out all that was going on in my heart and head.
-I didn’t know then I was creating a grief journal or that science backs up the signficant benefits of journaling through the grief journey.
-I only knew I needed help processing my hard emotions and broken heart.
+Days into my own grief, I picked up a half-used journal from my husband’s bedside table, turned to a new page, and began to spill out all that was going on in my heart and head.
+I didn’t know then how the practice of grief journaling would help.
+I didn’t have grief journal prompts to get started or know how science backs up the signficant benefits of journaling through the grief journey.
+I only knew I needed help navigating my hard emotions and broken heart.

 What do you write in a grief journal?